Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results

 One of our goals in this paper is to refine our understanding of connections between approximating the partition function on graphs of maximum degree $\Delta$ with phase transitions on the infinite $\Delta$-regular tree $\TreeD$.
 A phase transition of particular interest in the infinite tree $\TreeD$ is the uniqueness/non-uniqueness threshold.
 Roughly speaking, in the uniqueness phase, if one fixes a so-called ``boundary condition'' which is a configuration $\sigma_\ell$ (for instance, an independent set in the hard-core model) on the vertices distance $\ell$ from the root, then in the Gibbs distribution conditioned on this configuration, is the root ``unbiased''?
 Specifically, for all sequences $(\sigma_\ell)$ of boundary conditions, in the limit $\ell\rightarrow\infty$, does the root have the same marginal distribution?
 If so, there is a unique Gibbs measure on the infinite tree and hence we say the model is in the uniqueness region.
 If there are sequences of boundary conditions which influence the root in the limit then we say the model is in the non-uniqueness region.

-For 2-spin antiferromagnetic spin systems, it was shown that there is an $\fptas$ for estimating the partition function for graphs of maximum degree $\Delta$ when the infinite tree $\TreeD$ is in the uniqueness phase \cite{LLY}.
-On the other side, unless NP=RP, there is no $\fpras$ for the partition function for $\Delta$-regular graphs when $\TreeD$ is in the non-uniqueness phase \cite{SlySun} (see also \cite{GSV:2spin}).
-Recently, an analogous NP-hardness result was shown for approximating the number of $k$-colorings on triangle-free $\Delta$-regular graph for even $k$ when $k<\Delta$.
+For 2-spin antiferromagnetic spin systems, it was shown that there is an $\fptas$ for estimating the partition function for graphs of maximum degree $\Delta$ when the infinite tree $\TreeD$ is in the uniqueness region \cite{LLY}.
+On the other side, unless NP=RP, there is no $\fpras$ for the partition function for $\Delta$-regular graphs when $\TreeD$ is in the non-uniqueness region \cite{SlySun} (see also \cite{GSV:2spin}).
+Recently, an analogous NP-hardness result was shown for approximating the number of $k$-colorings on triangle-free $\Delta$-regular graphs for even $k$ when $k<\Delta$ \cite{GSV:colorings}.